Sprunki-Incredibox-Game-s/.github/CONTRIBUTING.md

-# Contributing to Nintendo Music APK
+# Contributing to Sprunki Incredibox

 Thank you for your interest in contributing!
 To get started, please follow these steps: